 Perhaps a more sensible way of expressing a philosophy of teaching is to adopt a student-centric focus whereby we should more properly refer to a “philosophy of learning”.
 In order to be effective teachers, our academic staff must – of necessity – focus on student learning and adjust their teaching strategies in response to the pace and depth of student understanding.

-In summary, the role of our teaching staff is to foster critical thinking in order that our students might become more effective consumers of information, to promote mastery over course content, and to encourage the synthesis of course material to real-world contexts.
+In summary, the role of our academic staff is to foster critical thinking in order that our students might become more effective consumers of information, to promote mastery over course content, develop critical skills for future mastery and to encourage the synthesis of course material to real-world contexts.